Faojia Sultana

 DPhil Student of Clinical Medicine

 Faojia is a Doctor of Philosophy (DPhil) Candidate in Clinical Medicine at the NDM Centre for Global Health Research, and a Clarendon Scholar.
-Previously, she worked as a faculty of public health at the University of Dhaka, Bangladesh and also served the role of core country group coordinator for the Joint Learning Network of the World Bank Group.
-She is a medical doctor by background and chiefly interested in health systems and policy research.
+Prior to commencing her DPhil, she worked as a lecturer of public health at the University of Dhaka, Bangladesh.
+She served the role of core country group coordinator for the Joint Learning Network of the World Bank Group during 2021-22 as well.
+Previously, she also worked as a research fellow for ICDDR,B. She has worked on several nationally and internationally funded research projects as a public health researcher during her professional career.

 Education: